 Benefits of NSC

-Additionally, they can also get a Income tax benefit.
+• Additionally, you also get Income tax benefit.
 NSC investments up to Rs 1.5 lakhs is exempt from tax under Section 80C of the Income Tax Act.

 Types of NSC